-In an effort to provide timely notice to the campus community in the event of a Clery Act Crime that may pose a serious or ongoing threat to members of the community, UMBC Police issues "Crime Alerts."
+To provide timely notice to the campus community in the event of a Clery Act crime that may pose a serious or ongoing threat to members of the community, UMBC Police issues Crime Alerts.
 The University may issue a Crime Alert for the following: arson; aggravated assault; criminal homicide; domestic violence; dating violence; robbery; burglary; motor vehicle theft; sexual assault; hate crimes; and stalking.
 The University may also issue a Crime Alert for alcohol, drug, and weapon arrests or referrals that may cause a continuing threat to the community.
 UMBC Police will distribute these warnings through a variety of ways, including but not limited to emails, web postings on myUMBC, and social media.

 The purpose of a Crime Alert is to notify the campus community of the incident and to provide information that may enable the community to take steps to protect themselves from similar incidents.
-The University will issue Crime Alerts on a case-bycase basis considering the following criteria: (i) one of the above listed crimes are reported; (ii) the perpetrator has not been apprehended; and (iii) there is a substantial risk to the safety of other members of the campus community because of this crime.
+The University will issue Crime Alerts on a case-by-case basis considering the following criteria: (i) one of the above listed crimes are reported; (ii) the perpetrator has not been apprehended; and (iii) there is a substantial risk to the safety of other members of the campus community because of this crime.
 An institution is not required to provide a Crime Alert with respect to crimes reported to a pastoral or professional counselor.
 The University may also issue an alert in other circumstances, which may pose a significant threat to the campus community.

 The Chief of Police or designee, in consultation with other University officials, will determine if a reported crime or incident constitutes an ongoing or continuing serious threat to the university community and requires a Crime Alert.
-The University may issue a Crime Alert for incidents off-campus if the crime occurred in a location used and frequented by the University population.
+The University may issue a Crime Alert for incidents off-campus if the crime occurred in a location used and frequented by the community.

-The Chief of Police or Clery Coordinator will write the Crime Alert using a pre-scripted template to expedite the process.
-The Chief of Police or designee will send the Crime Alert to the Office of Institutional Advancement (OIA) for distribution.
-The Crime Alert will be posted on the myUMBC Police Announcements group by OIA and sent to everyone with a umbc.edu email address.
-If OIA is unavailable, the Chief of Police or designee will distribute the Crime Alert.
+The Chief of Police, Clery Coordinator, or designee will write the Crime Alert using a pre-scripted template to expedite the process.
+The Chief of Police or designee will send the Crime Alert to the Vice President of University Communications and Marketing for review.
+The Crime Alert will be posted on the myUMBC Police Announcements group by the Chief of Police or designee, which generates an email to everyone with a UMBC email address.